-Many companies do not know how to distinguish between a stretch forming machine and a 3-roll bending machine(such as angle roll), and how to choose.
-In fact, the difference between the two is very large and the working principles are different.
+Many companies do not know how to distinguish between a stretch forming machine and a 3-roll bending machine(such as an angle roll), and how to choose.
+In fact, the difference between the two is very large, and the working principles are different.

 The Working Principle of Stretch Forming and Bending